Pueblos Galicia What to visit

 Views next to San Vicente del Pino Monastery

-From here we can go down to the historical centre of Monforte de Lemos and visit some of its other points of interest:
+From there, continue downhill into the historic center and visit some of its other points of interest:

 • Old bridge over the Cabe River – Roman bridge which, despite having been restructured, still keeps some of its original details

-• Clarissas Convent and now Museum of Sacred Art
+• Clarissas Convent and now the Museum of Sacred Art

 Pueblos Galicia What to visit Monforte de Lemos